Trolls in Middle-earth: The Lord of the Rings

 As Aragorn and the four hobbit companions made their way towards Rivendell through the Trollshaws, they came upon the three trolls that Bilbo and the dwarves had encountered many years earlier, and had seen turned to stone at daybreak.
 Sam Gamgee recited a comic poem, "The Stone Troll", on the supposed dangers of kicking a troll, who has a "seat" which is "harder than stone", to cheer everyone up.
-The poem appears also in The Adventures of Tom Bombadil.
-In the Tolkien critic Paul H. Kocher's words, it achieves a certain "grisly slapstick".

 Cave trolls attacked the Fellowship in Moria.
 One had dark greenish scales, black blood, and a hide so thick that when Boromir struck it in the arm his sword was notched.
 However, Frodo was able to impale the "toeless" foot of the same troll with the enchanted dagger Sting.
-The Inklings scholar Charles A. Huttar writes that the trolls' presence, alongside orcs and the Balrog, means that "Moria not only houses inert obstacles but active monsters".

 Mountain trolls wielded the great battering ram Grond to shatter the gates of Minas Tirith.
 They fought using clubs and round shields at the Battle of the Morannon.
 Sauron bred mountain and cave trolls, and developed the more intelligent Olog-hai that were not vulnerable to sunlight.

 Snow trolls are mentioned only in the story of Helm Hammerhand.
-When Helm went out during the Long winter clad in white to ambush his enemies, he was described as looking like a snow-troll.
+When Helm went out during the Long Winter clad in white to ambush his enemies, he was described as looking like a snow-troll.

 The Trollshaws is a wooded region, lying north of the East Road between the rivers Hoarwell and Bruinen, where Bilbo encountered the trolls.
 It is not named in the text of either The Hobbit or The Lord of the Rings, but appears on the latter's map of Middle-earth drawn by Christopher Tolkien.
 Described as "the Trolls' wood" in the main text, the name "Trollshaws" is derived from troll + shaw, an archaic term for a thicket or small wood.